scylladb/scylla-cdc-java/README.md

 Read [here](scylla-cdc-kafka-connect) more about the Connector and how to install and configure it.

+## Why Use a Library?
+Scylla's design of CDC is based on the concept of CDC log tables.
+For every table whose changes you wish to track, an associated CDC log table is created.
+We refer to this new table as the CDC log table and the original table as a base table.
+Every time you modify your data in the base table — insert, update or delete — this fact is recorded by inserting one or more rows to the corresponding CDC log table.

+This approach makes it possible to use tools that already exist in order to read from a CDC log.
+Everything is accessible through CQL and the schema of CDC log tables is documented by us, so it's possible to write an application consuming CDC with the help of a driver (or even `cqlsh`).

+However, the CDC log format is more complicated than a single queue of events.
+You need to know the design of Scylla CDC well in order to implement an application that is performant and robust.
+Fortunately, the `scylla-cdc-java` library will handle those concerns for you.
+You can use its convenient API so that you can concentrate on writing the business logic of your application.

 ## Installation

 The latest release of scylla-cdc-java is available on Maven Central.
 You can integrate it in your application by using the following Maven dependencies: